-- mainly people from 18 to 40 years old participate in the holiday;
+- Mainly people from 18 to 40 years old participate in the holiday.

 - eBay donates a percentage of its sales to charities each year.

-How to celebrate
+How to take part

-When is National Day of Giving celebrated in 2022?
+When is National Day of Giving celebrated in 2023?

 National Day of Giving is observed on the Tuesday after Thanksgiving each year.